ChrisWileyShay/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a postdoctoral research fellow at Harvard University's T.H.
-Chan School of Public Health, where I study human rights abuse in the context of civil wars and popular uprisings.
+I am a research associate at Harvard University's Ash Center for Democratic Governance and Innovation, where I study nonviolent resistance movements, civil wars, and human rights abuse.
+I am also affiliated with the T.H.
+Chan School of Public Health, where my work focuses on transitional justice.

-I am particularly interested in explaining why severe human rights abuse sometimes persists despite democratization, and how it can finally be ended.
-This work draws on qualitative fieldwork from South Asia, quantitative analyses, and several original datasets.
-My peer-reviewed articles have been published by the *Journal of Global Security Studies* and the *Journal of Peace Research*, while my policy-oriented scholarship has been featured by the International Institute for Strategic Studies, Political Violence at a Glance, and the Washington Post.
+I am particularly interested in explaining why severe human rights abuse sometimes persists despite democratization and how it can finally be ended.
+This research integrates qualitative fieldwork from South Asia, quantitative analyses, and several original datasets.
+My peer-reviewed articles have been published in *International Studies Quarterly*, the *Journal of Peace Research*, and the *Journal of Global Security Studies*, while my policy-oriented scholarship has been featured by the International Institute for Strategic Studies, *Political Violence at a Glance*, and *The Washington Post*.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.